PESolut/leet-code/README.md

 Given a non-empty array of integers nums, every element appears twice except for one.
 Find that single one.
 You must implement a solution with a linear runtime complexity and use only constant extra space.

-## GET Route:

-This route performs all versions of our approaches that take a list of numbers provided as a query parameter and returns the result.

-there are four approaches to this problem:

 Approaches:

 1. Brute Force